wssimms/wssimms-minimach/README.md

 				the 16-bit result is placed in C. The low byte of the 16-bit result is placed in A.

-10 lo hi      ADDS address	The contents of A and the memory byte loaded
+10 lo hi      ADDC address	The contents of C is treated as a signed quantity
-				from the specified address are treated as signed quantities, extended to 16 bits,
+      	      	   		and extended to 16 bits.
+The memory byte loaded from the specified address is treated as an unsigned quantities and extended to 16 bits, and the two are added.
-				and added.
 The high byte of the 16-bit result is placed in C. The low byte of the 16-bit result is placed in A.

 11 lo hi      JUMP address	The high byte of the PC is placed into C. The